Note: Initial knowledge of intersectionality required

 Intracategorical intersectionality as described by McCall shares a critical view of categorization and the assumption that social life is highly complex, but more so than anticategorical approaches, it recognizes the effects of categories as oftentimes stable to people living in specific moments in time.
 While it remains critical of these categories throughout, intracategorical research tends to focus on groups or individuals: “at neglected points of intersection—“people whose identity crosses the boundaries of traditionally constructed groups” (Dill 2002: 5) —in order to reveal the complexity of lived experience within such groups.”
 (McCall 2005: 1774).
 This approach can also be closely aligned with panchaoticism, since it seeks to understand why some determinations/categories are ‘slower’, so to speak, and what kind of effects these categories and their unique speeds and attributes have in relation to other categories and aspects of reality.
 The insights generated from this perspective can be very useful contributions to the aim of making and changing what ways of existing are possible.

 One of the biggest threats to a proliferation of life-affirming ways of existing today is the global ecological crisis (climate change and biodiversity loss being two key aspects).
-And while intersectionality (anti-, intra- and intercategorical) can and is used to analyze and criticize the interconnected capitalist extractivist, racist, sexist origins and effects of this crisis in fields like ecofeminism (Kings 2017), in part because of its origins in law (Crenshaw 1989) and its strong historical connections to traditionally anthropocentric social studies and humanities, intersectionality is not often thought of in immediate connection with ecology.
+And while intersectionality (anti-, intra- and intercategorical) can and is used to analyze and criticize the interconnected capitalist extractivist, racist, patriarchal, and anthropocentric origins and effects of this crisis in fields like ecofeminism (Kings 2017), in part because of its origins in law (Crenshaw 1989) and its strong historical connections to traditionally anthropocentric social studies and humanities, intersectionality is not often thought of in immediate connection with ecology.
 Anthropology, specifically more-than-human/multispecies anthropology provides an effective bridge while also housing many concepts that connect and are interesting to a panchaotic perspective.
 I will be using Anna Lowenhaupt Tsing’s 2015 book: “The Mushroom at the End of the World.
 On the Possibility of Life in Capitalist Ruins” as my primary example for more-than-human anthropology.

 In her book, Tsing analyzes the ecological, economic and social relationships and entanglements between matsutake mushrooms, pines and humans (Tsing 2015).
 She does this in the context of supply chain salvage capitalisms’ interaction with human disturbed forests and their human and nonhuman inhabitants: a complex, indeterminate and chaotic set of systems.
-To conceptualize her work, she presents multiple concepts.
+To frame her work, she presents multiple concepts.
 The three I want to focus on in this text are assemblage, contamination and precarity.

 Tsing takes the concept of assemblage specifically from ecology.
 Assemblages in ecology are “[…] open-ended gatherings.”
 (Tsing 2015: 23) of species that may or may not influence each other in a given space and time: “The question of how the varied species in a species assemblage influence each other – if at all – is never settled: some thwart (or eat) each other; others work together to make life possible; still others just happen to find themselves in the same place.”
 (Tsing 2015: 22).
 An example for an assemblage Tsing gives are fields of shifting cultivation in Indonesian Borneo.
 Where unlike in industrialized monocultures, many different crops grow together on any given field.
 Each of these crops has a different rhythm, some more like other plants’ than others.
 These plants and their rhythms interact not only with the humans harvesting them, but also with different pollinating insects, microorganisms and insects in the soil, the atmosphere etc..
 She goes on to suggest that paying attention to how assemblages work is a way to notice the possibilities of indeterminate and multidirectional (i.e. chaotic) history, and I agree: “[…] if we want to know what makes places livable we should be studying polyphonic assemblages, gatherings of ways of being.
 Assemblages are performances of livability” (Tsing 2015: 157-158).